imrafaelmerino/json-values/README.md

 JsPair = (JsPath, JsElem)

-To create pairs, there are different overloaded static factory methods:
+There are different overloaded static factory methods to create pairs:
 ```
 JsPair of(String path, int elem)
 JsPair of(String path, double elem)